 Having the support of an antimicrobial laboratory from production to distribution and beyond not only reduces time and costs associated with developing and selling a product but also provides resources to reference and circle back to when questions need to be answered and actions need to be implemented.

 AATCC TM 100 and Durability Testing

-AATCC TM 100 can also be set up for durability assessments of textile materials to pre-treat fabrics, including accelerated aging, UV exposure, wash equivalents, prior to running the test.
+AATCC TM 100 can also be set up for durability assessments of textile materials, including accelerated aging, UV exposure, wash equivalents, prior to running the test.
 A common durability assessment, AATCC 135 and AATCC 61 provide for home laundering of samples and can be tailored to a range of wash cycles.